He Went That Way

-He Went That Way is a 2023 American crime drama film directed by Jeffrey Darling in his directorial debut, and starring Jacob Elordi and Zachary Quinto.
+He Went That Way is a 2023 British crime drama film directed by Jeffrey Darling in his directorial debut, and starring Jacob Elordi and Zachary Quinto.
 The film is based on the actual events of the serial killer Larry Ranes encountering animal trainer Dave Pitts.

 He Went That Way had its world premiere at the Tribeca Festival on June 9, 2023.
 The film was released by Vertical Entertainment in the United States on January 5, 2024.